Free anti-malware programs

 This guide lists recommended free anti-malware and anti-rootkit utilities for Windows.
 While none of these provides real-time protection, their detection and removal capabilities are superb.

 If using terms "antivirus" and "antimalware" confuses you, read this article about how viruses differ from other malware.

-Often abbreviated to "MBAM", Malwarebytes' Anti-Malware has a very good detection and removal rate.
-It does have a paid version that includes real-time scanning and some other minor enhancements, but let's keep our protection free, shall we?
+Often abbreviated to "MBAM", free edition of Malwarebytes Anti-Malware has a very good detection and removal rate.
+It does have a paid version that includes real-time scanning, scheduling and some other enhancements, but let's keep our protection free, shall we?

-With frequent updates to detection library and the program itself, Malwarebytes' Anti-Malware is a must-have among malware scanners.
-Its only drawbacks are lack of automatic updates and scheduled scanning.
+With frequent updates to detection library and the program itself, Malwarebytes Anti-Malware is a must-have among malware scanners.
+It works perfectly both in Safe Mode and while Windows is running normally.

 If all anti-virus and anti-malware scans fail, ComboFix will probably catch and remove the nasty malware.

 Sadly, ComboFix does not work in Windows 8.1.
 See TDSSKiller and RKill instead.